 Taking a Team Approach to Patient Care

-Collecting data is crucial for uncovering and rectifying flaws in patient experience.
-As Kelly puts it: “Businesses are interested, not in perfection but “being better than they were yesterday and the day before.”
+Collecting data is crucial for uncovering and rectifying flaws in the healthcare patient experience.
+As Kelly puts it: Businesses are interested, not in perfection but “being better than they were yesterday and the day before.”